learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 True story: someone close to us got married last year.
 In anticipation of his destination wedding and fabulous honeymoon in Italy, he was determined to reduce his chances of getting sick.
-The only problem, he takes the New York City subway every day to work.
+The only problem, he takes public transit every day to work.

 His **Question** was: "How can I avoid being sick for these special occasions?"